Moduli spaces of (G,h)-constellations: --constellations

 \section{$(G,h)$--constellations}

-To begin we generalise the notion of $G$--constellation, originally introduced by Craw and Ishii in \cite{CI:2004} for finite groups, to the case of reductive groups.
-In our definition, we replace the isotypic decomposition of the regular representation by an isotypic decomposition given by a prescribed Hilbert function $h$.
-Further, we adapt Craw and Ishii's notion of $\theta$--stability and $\theta$--semistability and we introduce the moduli functors $\fsMth$ and $\fMth$ of $\theta$--stable and $\theta$--semistable $(G,h)$--constellations, respectively.
-Then in Section \ref{sfiniteness} we show that $\theta$--semistable $(G,h)$--constellations satisfy a certain finiteness condition.
+To begin we adapt the notion of $G$--constellation, originally introduced by Craw and Ishii in \cite{CI:2004} for finite groups, to the case of infinite reductive groups.
+In our definition we replace the isotypic decomposition of the regular representation by an isotypic decomposition given by a prescribed Hilbert function $h$.
+Further, we adapt Craw and Ishii's notion of $\theta$--stability and $\theta$--semistability and we introduce the moduli functors $\fsMth$ and $\fMth$ of $\theta$--stable and $\theta$--semistable $(G,h)$--con\-stellations, respectively.
+Then in Section \ref{sfiniteness} we show that $\theta$--semistable $(G,h)$--con\-stellations satisfy a certain finiteness condition.
 Afterwards, we examine flat families of $(G,h)$--constellations and reduce the verification of the $\theta$--(semi)stability condition to finitely many subsheaves only.
-The aim is to constuct a moduli space of $\theta$--stable $(G,h)$--constellations representing $\fsMth$, which, for a special choice of $\theta$, recovers the invariant Hilbert scheme.
+The aim is to construct a moduli space of $\theta$--stable $(G,h)$--constellations representing $\fsMth$, which, for a special choice of $\theta$, recovers the invariant Hilbert scheme.
 Indeed, in Section \ref{HilbgleichMth} we show that if $h(\rho_0) = 1$ and $\theta$ is chosen appropriately, then $\fsMth$ coincides with the invariant Hilbert functor.